 My accounts went to the Tax Sale Attorney.
 Now what?

-You still have time to stop the Tax Sale process.
+We have our Tax Sale on March 10th.
+The results can be found here.
 All questions and pay off quotes need to be addressed directly to Attorney Adam Cohen at 203-330-2230.
 The Tax Office can not answer any questions about accounts in the Tax Sale process.
 Information on CT Tax Sales can be found at www.cttaxsales.com.